 You better check yo self before you wreck yo self – Ice Cube (1993)

-I know this isn't the quote you'd expect to see at the beginning of a church's blog post, but not that long ago a conversation with a friend brought these song lyrics to the conversation.
-They were brought up as an explanation for a well known section of scripture in the book of Psalms.
+I know this isn’t the quote you’d expect to see at the beginning of a church’s blog post, but not that long ago a conversation with a friend brought up these song lyrics to explain a well-known section of scripture in the book of Psalms.

 “Be still and know that I am God.” — Psalm 46:10

-This verse is one of the very well known (as well as misapplied) sections of scripture in our culture.
-Very often, this verse of scripture is used as a source of encouragement of hope, and it is very likely that a walk-through Hobby Lobby will spot this phrase or verse somewhere.
+This verse is one of the very well-known (as well as misapplied) sections of scripture in our culture.
+Very often, this verse of scripture is used as a source of encouragement of hope, and it is very likely that in a walk-through Hobby Lobby you would see this phrase or verse somewhere.

-But unfortunately, it is another verse that has been pulled, as Voddie Baucham would said, “kicking and screaming out of its context”.
-It often tends to find itself dragged away and shoved onto church signs, bulletins, and social media posts.
+But unfortunately, it is another verse that has been pulled, kicking and screaming out of its context.

 We need to understand that, “Be still” is not an encouragement to Christians, it is an intense warning to the nations, and those that war against their Creator.

-The context of Psalm is a warning to the enemies of God, that they need to cease or stop their warring against Him.
-Like an air raid siren from the 1940's, this an warning calling them to “know that He is God”, and this is a battle that they cannot hope to win.
+The context of Psalm is a warning to the enemies of God, that they need to cease their warring against Him.
+Like an air raid siren from the 1940s, this a warning calling them to “know that He is God”, and this is a battle that they cannot hope to win.

-A look at the verses around explain this when they say:
+A look at the verses around explains this when they say:

 “Come, behold the works of the Lord, what desolations he hath made in the earth.
 He maketh wars to cease unto the end of the earth; he breaketh the bow, and cutteth the spear in sunder; he burneth the chariot in the fire.”
 Psalm 46:8-9

-While this very bad news for those that are at enmity with God, it is not without good news!
-God sent His Son to take the penalty for sin for us even when we were His enemies!
+While this is very bad news for those that are at war with God, it is not without good news!
+God sent His Son to take the penalty of sin for us even when we were His enemies!

 “For if, when we were enemies, we were reconciled to God by the death of his Son, much more, being reconciled, we shall be saved by his life.”
 Romans 5:10

-The Old Testament prophet Isaiah would say that it would, please God to bruise or crush Him for His people.
+Instead of crushing His enemies, as they deserved, the Old Testament prophet Isaiah writes that it pleased God to bruise or crush Him in place of His enemies.
 (Isaiah 53:10)

 That is good news!
-That the same Judge that is coming to crush His enemies, holds out His hands in mercy through His Son, to reconcile all those that believe unto Himself.
+The same Judge that is coming to crush His enemies, holds out His hands in mercy through His Son, to reconcile all those that believe unto Himself.